armytag/langs/qathebo/lexicon/lexember2024.md

 </div>
 <p class="freetranslation">"Aside from driving to and from school with my partner, we went for our daily evening walk."</p>
 </div>

+# Day 3

+## Prompt
+EATING GOOD

+Today we’d like you to make yourself your favourite meal.
+It doesn’t have to be healthy for you, it just has to make you feel good.
+Food for the soul, not for the body.

+What are you eating?
+Are you eating in or out?
+Is it something your mother always made for you growing up, or is it a food you discovered only recently?
+Is it sweet, savoury, something else?

+Tell us about what you ate today!

+## Entry